microshare/microshare.github.io/docs/2/technical/microshare-platform/quick-start.md

 ### A. Device Cluster

 Device Clusters give you the ability to group data from sensors together.
 This is most useful for sensors in the same area.
-You can add Devices to the cluster either through the Deploy M app or via the Microshare® Platform (refer to the [Device Clusters Page](/docs/2/technical/microshare-platform/device-cluster-guide/)).
+You can add devices to the cluster either through the Deploy M app or via the Microshare® platform (refer to the [Device Clusters Page](/docs/2/technical/microshare-platform/device-cluster-guide/)).
 You can view the cluster data in the Dashboard.

 ### B. Views